 - Archery equipment (longbows, recurve bows, compound bows, and crossbows).

 - Sighting devices including scopes are legal.
 Night vision, infrared, and other devices using artificial light to locate wildlife are illegal.

-- A pre-charged pneumatic gun (Airbow) which shoots an arrow is legal for all hunters to use during Spring statewide turkey season.
+- A pre-charged pneumatic gun (Airbow) which shoots an arrow is legal for all hunters to use during statewide turkey gun seasons.

 Baiting, possessing rifles, using handguns, possessing or using electronic calls, using live decoys, and loaded ammunition larger than No. 4 shot are prohibited.
 Turkeys may not be shot or stalked from a boat in Dyer, Haywood, Lauderdale, Obion, Shelby or Tipton counties.

 - A licensed turkey hunter who has filled his/her bag limit or does not possess a valid permit for a quota hunt, may accompany another turkey hunter who has a valid permit (except on WMAs where prohibited) and assist them in calling, but may not have turkey hunting weapons in their possession.

 - On a Young Sportsman Hunt, youths must be accompanied by a non-hunting adult 21 years of age or older, who must remain in a position to take immediate control of the hunting device and is not required to have a license.
 Multiple youths may be accompanied by a single qualifying adult.